cds-snc/track-web/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/cds-snc/track-web/badge.svg)](https://snyk.io/test/github/cds-snc/track-web)

-## Track Government of Canada domains's adherence to web security practices
+## Track the Government of Canada domains' adherence to web security practices

 This repository is one component of _Track web security compliance_, a web-based application that scans Government of Canada websites and reports how they are meeting good web security practices, as outlined in [Information Technology Policy Implementation Notice (ITPIN): Implementing HTTPS for Secure Web Connections](https://www.canada.ca/en/treasury-board-secretariat/services/information-technology/policy-implementation-notices.html). `track-web` is a web application that displays the results of [tracker](https://github.com/cds-snc/tracker), the domain scanner.